rootacite/Abyss/README.md

 ---

+## Target

+The ultimate goal of this software project is to enable anyone to easily build a smooth media library that they can fully manage and control, contribute to with trusted individuals, and securely access from any location without worrying about unauthorized use of their data by third parties.
+Undoubtedly, this is a distant goal, but in any case, I hope this project can make a modest contribution to the advancement of cybersecurity and the protection of user privacy.

 ## Description

 **Abyss** is a modern, self-hosted media server and secure proxy platform built with **.NET 9**.
 It is designed to provide a highly secure, extensible, and efficient solution for managing and streaming media content (images, videos, live streams) while enforcing fine-grained access control and cryptographic authentication.